Salman Rushdie: US politics

-Rushdie supported the 1999 NATO bombing of the Federal Republic of Yugoslavia, leading leftist historian Tariq Ali to label Rushdie and other "warrior writers" as "the belligerati".
+Rushdie supported the 1999 NATO bombing of the Federal Republic of Yugoslavia, leading historian Tariq Ali to label Rushdie part of what he considered to be "warrior writers" as "the belligerati".
 He was supportive of the US-led campaign to remove the Taliban in Afghanistan, which began in 2001 but was a vocal critic of the 2003 war in Iraq.
-He has stated that while there was a "case to be made for the removal of Saddam Hussein", US unilateral military intervention was unjustifiable.
-Marxist critic Terry Eagleton, a former admirer of Rushdie's work, criticized him, saying he "cheered on the Pentagon's criminal ventures in Iraq and Afghanistan."
+He stated that while there was a "case to be made for the removal of Saddam Hussein", US unilateral military intervention was unjustifiable.
+Terry Eagleton, a former admirer of Rushdie's work and Marxist literary critic, criticized him, saying he "cheered on the Pentagon's criminal ventures in Iraq and Afghanistan."
 Eagleton subsequently apologized for having misrepresented Rushdie's views.

-Rushdie supported the election of Democrat Barack Obama for the American presidency and has often criticized the Republican Party.
+Rushdie supported the election of Barack Obama for the US presidency and has often criticized the Republican Party.
 He was involved in the Occupy Movement, both as a presence at Occupy Boston and as a founding member of Occupy Writers.
 Rushdie is a supporter of gun control, blaming a shooting at a Colorado cinema in July 2012 on the American right to keep and bear arms.
 He acquired American citizenship in 2016 and voted for Hillary Clinton in that year's election.

+Noting the rise of "populist authoritarian demagoguery" around the world, Rushdie said there was "a willingness amongst at least some part of the [US] population to cease to value the democratic values enshrined in the first amendment.
+So I think the problem is, I would now say, political more than primarily religious".